 Perez-Encisco et al. (2015) also found little improvement from whole-genome sequence data and little improvement from pre-selection of variants based on genome-wide association.
 However, their model assumed that the simulated causative variants were located in a particular subset of causative genes, and if those causative genes could be identified accurately enough, they can be used as prior information to give higher weight to variants.
 That means that their results support a strategy of weighting variants based on biological priors (such as based on functional genomics data), if that prior information can accurately enrich for causative variants (in this model: by detecting causative genes).
 We will return to this strategy below.

 In summary, the hope that genomic selection with whole-genome sequencing will allow accurate tracking of causative variants to give rise to highly accurate and persistent genomic prediction, that works across time and populations, is yet to be achieved.
 Whereas sequence data may sometimes improve genomic selection accuracy, it is by no means a game-changer similar to the introduction of genomic selection with SNP chips.
+For the most part, this paper will take the position that this lack of improvement form whole-genome sequence data is disappointing, and a problem to be solved or at least explained.
+However, a positive outlook is also possible.
+In some ways, it is good news that genomic prediction with SNP chips is doing so well compared to the more expensive and cumbersome sequence data.

-There is a developing theoretical literature that attempts to explain this limited success.
+There is a developing theoretical literature that attempts to explain this limited success of genomic prediction with sequence data.
 The idea is that effectively small populations, such as farm animal populations, contain little enough genomic variation, that the bulk of this variation can be captured with a typical SNP chip.
 We can think of the genome of a population as a collection of genomic segments, that is, pieces of DNA carrying unique combinations of variants.
 To track the genomic variation, we only need enough markers that we track most of the segments.
 This means that genomic selection with SNP chips uniformly spaced along the genome will work well, and that it is hard to improve upon by adding markers.
 To a first approximation, putting two markers on the same segment adds nothing but estimation problems.
 Even if we do genotype the causative variant, the causative variant will be confounded with everything else on the same segment.

 Mental models of genomic selection